sass/sass-site/source/blog/044-rfc-indented-syntax.md

 indented syntax that add considerable flexibility and look to address this as part of the language.

-## The new syntax
+## Multiline statements

-Instead of adding syntax that is completely new to Sass, we propose to borrow syntax from the SCSS format and make it available in the indented syntax.
-This reduces the learning curve, code complexity, and likelihood of future conflicts with new CSS features.
+We propose allowing statements in the indented syntax to span multiple lines, as long as line breaks occur in places where the statement can't end.

 A common way of using this syntax will be wrapping lists with line breaks in parentheses.
 This allows for a grid-template declaration on multiple lines.